DrakirL/DrakirL.github.io/p10/class/ranger.md

 THEME: You have a trusted animal by your side, and it is as much of a trained combatant and explorer as you are.

 ### Level 1: Animal Companion?
-You have a tamed Beast creature as an additional member of your party. <br>
+You have a tamed Beast creature with a CR no higher than 1/2 as an additional member of your party. *For now, the wolf has already been prepared and is recommended.* <br>
-This creature is known as your Companion, and can come in any form you choose if it obeys the following parameters: <br>
+This creature is known as your Companion, and it gains the following benefits: <br>
++ Its Martial and Magic Skills are equal to yours.
-+ It has Hit Dice equal to your Level.
-The size of the dice is determined by the creature's size (d4 if tiny, d10 if large).
-Its HP is determined by the dice as normal. <br>
++ Its total number of Hit Dice equal to your Level, and its Maximum HP is determined by the increased pool. <br>
-+ It has only 1 Action per Round, but on its turn, it can take the Dash Action and any other Action at the same time. <br>
-+ The sum of its Strength and Agility equals 5 + your Level.
-Its Intelligence and Charisma are both 0.
-+ Its Martial Skill is always equal to your Level.
-It has 2 extra Skill Points per Level to spend on its other Skills.
++ It gains 2 extra Skill Points to spend for each of your Levels.
-+ It has Natrual Weapons, so its Unarmed Strike has the Finesse? property and deals 1 Mark Die damage on hit (either Bludgeoning, Piercing, or Slashing, choose which from beginning). <br>
-+ Any other special abilities you want are restricted by its size.
-For Example: Only a tiny Companion can have a Fly Speed, and only large creatures are Ridable.
++ It gains the Action "Special Trick": Make 1 Improvised Martial Attack and add your Mark Die to the roll.
+On a hit, deal damage equal to a number of Mark Die appropriate for its size (1 for Medium or smaller, +1 for each size above that).
+(PHRASING?) <br>
 #### <br>
-(PHRASING FOR THE WHOLE THING?)
-If your Companion would die (which should be rare, use "taken out" instead), you can get a new one by spending a day and 50 gp worth of *stuff*.
+If your Companion would die (which should be rare, I'll use "taken out" instead), you can get a new one by spending a day and 50 gp worth of *stuff*.
 (PHRASING?) <br>

-### Level 1: Beastial Bond?
+### Level 1: Loyal Friend?
-???
-You and your Companion can do special signature moves together, including for example... *DETAILS? <br>
-Taking hits for each other?
+Both you and your Companion gains the following feature:
++ When an ally that is entirely within your reach takes damage, you can use 1 Action to reduce that damage by half.
+If you do so, you must also take the resulting damage.
+#### <br>

-### Level 3: ???
+### Level 3: Encourange Frenzy?
+Let Loose?
-???
+Both you and your Companion gains the following feature:
++ *Use ALL actions to AOE?
+#### <br>

 ### Level 5: ???
-Your Companion now has 2 Actions to use each round. <br>
-It can still Dash and Act using a single Action?
+Both you and your Companion gains the following feature:
++ ???
+#### <br>

 ### Level 7: ???
+Both you and your Companion gains the following feature:
-???
++ ???
+#### <br>

 ### Level 9: Soulbound Companion?
+Both you and your Companion gains the following feature:
-You learn a list of healing spells?
++ *You learn a list of healing spells?
 You can cast them for free, provided you target your Animal Companion?
 DETAILS?
+#### <br>

 ## Ranger Subclass: Nomad
-THEME: You belong nowhere, everywhere, never, always, somewhere nearby, yet surprisingly far.
+THEME: You've always/never belonged nowhere/everywhere/somewhere nearby/somewhere far away.
 You *exist*, in the most pure sense of the word.

-### Level 1: Unknown Knowledge
+### Level 1: Unknown Knowledge?
+Unearned/Unleared/Hidden Wisdom?
-*You gain a bunch of stuff, including at least one language, that you can swap out during a Rest.
+You learn 1 Language, gain any one Training of your choice, and learn a Rank 1 Cantrip spell.
+Mark them all as "Unknown".
+(PHRASING?
+NAMING??) <br>
+After you finish a Rest, you may replace your Unknown Language with another language, your Unknown Training with some other Training, and your Unknown Spell with a different Cantrip Spell of a Rank no higher than your Level.

-### Level 1: ???
+### Level 1: Unseen Watcher?
+Uninvited Guest?
 ???
-You and your Companion can do special signature moves together, including for example... *DETAILS? <br>
-Taking hits for each other?

-### Level 3: ???
+### Level 3: Take the Unmade Roads?
 ???

-### Level 5: ???
+### Level 5: Take the Unmade Roads?
+Hidden Paths?
-???
+You can use 1 Action on your turn to make a Magic Check and teleport to an unoccupied space you can see no further away in feet than your result.

 ### Level 7: ???
 ???

-### Level 9: Hidden Paths?
-The Unmade Roads?
+### Level 9: ???
-*You can use 1 Action on your turn to teleport?
-Instead of Move Action?
+???